ganesh613/Form_Validation/README.md

         <b>Pre-requisites are :<b/>

                 1. XAMPP server
-                2. In config.php you need set your port which you are running if you are using default port no need to metion port number after "localhost"
-                3. you need to change some configuration settings XAMPP server (if you have locally installed MySQL then you must change the configuration and port number)
+                2. if you have locally installed MySQL the stop the process from CTRL+R  -> services.msc -> MySQL the stop the process
 <p/>

 <h2>XAMPP server <a href="https://www.apachefriends.org/">download XAMPP<a/><h2/>